mstephen19/amazon-s3-bucket-uploader/README.md

 my-actor/datasets/2022-05-29/b2638dac-00b5-4e29-b698-fe70b6ee6e0b-item7.json
 ```

 By default, the actor will write the entire dataset as one file in the S3 bucket.
 In order to write each dataset item as a separate file in the S3 bucket, set `separateItems` to `true`.
-When you have this option set to `true`, ensure that you are using at least one
+When you have this option set to `true`, ensure that you are using at least one unique variable in the `fileName`, otherwise it will keep writing and overwriting the same file (unless you use unique variables in the `pathName`, however, that is not recommended).